Have any questions?

-Take a personal stroll through Hallein and the historical town center – from the medieval heart of the town, via once very arduous salt-mining paths, all the way up to the Dürrnberg.
+Take a personal stroll through Hallein and the historical town center (or guided tour every Friday at 4 pm free of charge)– from the medieval heart of the town, via once very arduous salt-mining paths, all the way up to the Dürrnberg.
 Here you can download an app with interactive routes, or you might prefer to borrow a free iPod guide from the tourist office.
 Here you will also find the Hallein Activity Program.

 Flanked by the imposing cliffs of the Watzmann, the emerald-green Königssee never fails to enchant.
 A boat ride to St. Bartholomä will leave you with lasting memories.
 After a gondola ride up to the summit of the Jenner, you will be able to enjoy magical views of Lake Königssee, the Watzmann and the Hoher Göll.